Industries-CPQ-Developer Practice Test Questions

 D. Pricing adjustments do not display in the cart

-❌ Incorrect.
-Pricing adjustments absolutely do display in the cart through the Price Details icon.
+Incorrect.
+Pricing adjustments do display, but only through the Price Details view.

 Page 10 out of 33 Pages